fhebuterne/MarketPlace/README.md

 ## Build

-MarketPlace use Gradle 6, to build use these commands :
+MarketPlace use Gradle 7, to build use these commands :

 ```
 bash ./install-dependency-in-cache.sh
 sh ./buildtools.sh 1.16.5
+sh ./buildtools.sh 1.17.1 (be careful you need java 16 to execute buildtools for 1.17)
 ./gradlew clean build
 ```